Myth 1: RCS Has No Added Value… Everybody Already Has WhatsApp or WeChat

 There already is a plethora of channels via which end-users are communicating.
 There’s WhatsApp, Facebook Messenger, Viber, WeChat.
 And the future probably has many other channels in store for us.
 One thing is certain, as an enterprise you often can’t afford to miss out on any of them if you want to reach your target audience via their preferred channel.

-a.
-Dynamic content such as videos, forms, GIFs and surveys
+- Dynamic content such as videos, forms, GIFs, and surveys

 There is also one major concern to take into consideration when implementing RCS.
 Unlike for example WhatsApp, RCS does not provide end-to-end encryption.
 Depending on the content and the demands of users, this might impact the decision whether or not to go for RCS.

 Myth 2: RCS Is the End of SMS

 RCS is meant to take SMS’s spotlight, since it’s a superior messaging protocol.
 But that doesn’t mean the SMS technology is switched off completely straight away.
 Since the adoption of RCS won’t go overnight, SMS will remain a key communication channel in the coming 2 to 3 years.
 The gradual replacement of SMS is depending on three major factors:

 - The Implementation of RCS by telecom operators

 - The support of RCS-enabled Android versions by phone manufacturers and its adoption rate amongst end-users